6 red flags your body is breaking down from overwork

 Signs your body is warning you of burnout

 Brain fog, high blood pressure, fatigue, headaches—all of these are like siren bells we often dismiss.
 But like Mary, who had learned to ignore her own physical discomfort—there are often cues that tell us we’re taking on more than we can handle.
-Psychologist at the Cleveland Clinic, Adam Borland , describes an excessive load with this gas tank analogy: “It’s like a car trying to run with a very limited amount of gas in the tank.
+Psychologist at the Cleveland Clinic, Adam Borland, describes an excessive load with this gas tank analogy: “It’s like a car trying to run with a very limited amount of gas in the tank.
 We’re expecting ourselves to perform physically and cognitively on such a high level but in reality, our reserves are tapped out.

 So, what should we be on the lookout for to prevent the strain of overwork?